To work towards a sustainable energy future for Minnesota and western Wisconsin.

 - Conservation and energy management come first to increase energy efficiency, reduce the demand for energy and manage the times when power is needed

-- Clean, renewable energy — wind, solar power, geothermal energy and use of biomass in a sustainable manner
+- Clean, renewable energy — wind, solar power, geothermal energy and the use of biomass in a sustainable manner

-- Renewable energy is community based and community owned, helping to develop wealth and strengthen our rural economy.
+- Renewable energy is community-based and community-owned, helping to develop wealth and strengthen our rural economy.